-Located at the Southern tip of of the Istrian peninsula, Pula sits at a location highly appreciated by ancient civilizations.
-It is a town of extraordinary beauty and culture with a three thousand year long history.
+Located at the Southern tip of the Istrian peninsula, Pula sits at a location highly appreciated by ancient civilizations.
+It is a town of extraordinary beauty and culture with a three-thousand-year long history.
 This important Istrian port boasts a rich and varied cultural heritage that has attracted visitors for centuries.

 Pula is well known for its many surviving ancient Roman buildings, the most famous of which is its 1st-century amphitheatre, one of the best preserved from antiquity.
 Two other notable and well-preserved ancient Roman structures are the 1st-century AD Arch of the Sergii and the Temple of Rome and Augustus.